How does a center of excellence really work?

 Analytics center of excellence.
 Business intelligence competency center.
 Decision analytics.
 No matter what you call it, a “center of excellence” serves an important role: it promotes collaboration and defines best practices for a specific focus area (in this article’s context, analytics) to improve business results.
 But how does it really work?

-In pursuit of a real-world perspective, SAS Editor Kristine Seawell and I spoke with Brett Starr, Director of the Business Intelligence Competency Center for The Cincinnati Insurance Companies, an Ohio-based insurer that offers personal and commercial lines sold through independent agents.
+In pursuit of a real-world perspective, we spoke with Brett Starr, Director of the Business Intelligence Competency Center for The Cincinnati Insurance Companies, an Ohio-based insurer that offers personal and commercial lines sold through independent agents.
 Starr’s group is responsible for documenting and enforcing data standards, creating scorecards and dashboards, prototyping and evangelizing new advanced operational metrics, developing analytic use cases, and helping units understand and use analytics more effectively.

 We asked him about developing an analytical culture, in particular, how to encourage business units to use the center for analytical help, rather than requiring them to.